 Structural constraints

-In Somalia, and to a certain extent even in Somaliland, trust in a central authority and formal institutions remains weak.
+In Somalia, and to a certain extent even in Somaliland, trust in central authority and formal institutions remains weak.

 Civil society traditions